vicr123/docs/docs/thebranch/repositories/opening/disk.md

 title: Opening from disk
 ---

+import Icon from "../../../../src/components/icon.jsx";

-To open a repository from disk, select the **Open Repository** option from the welcome screen, or select **Open Repository** from the menu.
+To open a repository from disk, select the <Icon name="document-open" /> **Open Repository** option from the welcome screen, or select <Icon name="document-open" /> **Open Repository** from the menu.

 You will be asked to select the folder where the Git repository resides.